-A rough order of magnitude, gross estimate, given best guesses on capture, transport, and injection costs, as well as benefit from EOR, is \$176 /tonne.
-The estimate for expected yearly reduction in CO_2 emissions is 0.9 MMT CO_2 e, and the estimate for the total reduced emissions through 2025 is 7.8 MMT CO_2 e.
+A gross economic estimate, modeled using best guesses on capture, transport, and injection costs, as well as benefit from EOR, is 176/tonne.
+The estimate for expected yearly reduction in CO2 emissions is 0.9 MMtCO2e, and the estimate for the total reduced emissions through 2025 is 7.8 MMtCO2e.
 Due to the size and complexity of this type of project, there is significant uncertainty in this number.